Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Defining properties of Active Galactic Nuclei

-The soft X-ray part of the AGN spectrum often exhibits an excess that can be due to ionised reflection \citep{2006MNRAS.365.1067C} or due to Comptonisation of thermal photons in a warm corona in contrast to the hot corona that creates power-law going to harder X-rays \citep{Done2012}, The soft X-ray emission is very often subject of mildly ionised absorption due to so called warm absorber.
-The absorption lines are often observed blueshifted, indicating the outflow of the warm absorber.
+The soft X-ray part of the AGN spectrum often exhibits an excess that can be due to ionized reflection \citep{2006MNRAS.365.1067C} or due to Comptonization of thermal photons in a warm corona in contrast to the hot corona that creates power-law going to harder X-rays \citep{Done2012}.
+The soft X-ray emission is very often subjected to a mildly ionized absorption due to the so-called warm absorber.
+The absorption lines are often observed blueshifted, indicating an outflow of the warm absorber.
 In the most extreme cases, the outflow reaches $v_{\rm outflow} \approx 0.3$\,c \citep{Tombesi2010}.
 Such outflows are referred to as UFOs (ultra-fast outflows).

 The very hard X-ray emission of radio-quiet AGN is very weak.
-The primary X-ray power-law is diminished by the exponential decrease of the flux around the so-called cutoff energy, as predicted by the Comptonisation models.
-The first measurements of the cutoff energy suggest it to be various, usually over 100\,keV \citep{Fabian2015}.
+The primary X-ray power-law is diminished by an exponential decrease of the flux around the so-called cutoff energy, as predicted by the Comptonization models.
+The first measurements of the cutoff energy suggest it to differ from source to source, usually it is over 100\,keV \citep{Fabian2015}.

-AGNs with significant $\gamma$-ray emission are typically radio-loud objects, indicating the origin of the $\gamma$-rays in relativistic jets.
-The most luminous $\gamma$-ray sources are blazars, named after their prototypical source BL Lac.
-These sources have their collimated jets pointed towards us and the emission is strongly boosted by the Doppler beaming effect.